t-kalinowski/r-iterator-ideas/README.md

 ## Motivation

-R currently lacks way to a mechanism for users to customize what happens when objects are passed to `for`.
-This desire comes up frequently in a variety of contexts:
+R currently lacks a way for users to customize what happens when objects are passed to `for`.
+This desire comes up frequently in a variety of
+contexts:

 -   If a dataset is too large to fit in memory, and needs to be processed in batches, it'd be nice to write: